pakeke-constructor/umg-mod-monorepo/base/components.md

 ent.friction = 3.15 -- friction number. (default is roughtly 3.15)

+ent.health = 10 -- must be regular
+ent.maxHealth = 10 -- can be shared.

+ent.healthBar = { -- health bar above entity!
+    -- All of these are optional values: offset = 10, -- how high it's drawn drawWidth = 20,
+    drawHeight = 5,
+    healthColor = {1,0.2,0.2},
+    outlineColor = {0,0,0},
+    backgroundColor = {0.4,0.4,0.4,0.4}
+}

 -- this entity can be controlled by a player
 --[[  Buttons: